nmamano/mobiustorus/vibe_coding.md

 Settings: Cursor editor with claude-3.5-sonnet

+This is only for the polygonal torus with twists.
+I may add more features in the future.

 1. write a python script that draws a 3d torus. make it interactive if possible

 2. can you make the torus more like a doughnut? make the cross section a circle